mikaelapisani/google-trends/README.md

 ### Python

-Python 3 is requeried, running the script in a virtualenv with the necessaries dependencies.
+Python 3 is required, running the script in a virtualenv with the necessaries dependencies.
 Alternative, it is provided a Dockerfile in order to run the script in a docker container.

 ### Docker
 Build image: